NVIDIA-Merlin/Merlin/examples/PoC/README.md

 # NVIDIA Merlin Example Notebooks

-We have created a jupyter notebook exampl based on different stages of a Recommender Systems to provide an end-to-end example.
+We created a jupyter notebook example based on different stages of a Recommender Systems to provide an end-to-end example.
 The notebook demonstrate how to use NVTabular, Merlin Models and Merlin Systems for ETL, training, and inference, respectively.

 ## Structure

 Each example notebook is structured as follows:
-- execute the preprocessing and feature engineering pipeline (ETL) with NVTabular on the GPU.
+- execute the preprocessing and feature engineering pipeline (ETL) with NVTabular on the GPU
-- train a model with TensorFlow based on the ETL output.
+- train a model with TensorFlow based on the ETL output
-- perform Inference with the Triton Inference Server (depending on the deep learning framework).
+- perform Inference with the Triton Inference Server using Merlin Systems library.

 ## Running the Example Notebooks

 You can run the example notebooks by [installing NVTabular](https://github.com/NVIDIA/NVTabular#installation) and other required libraries.
 Alternatively, Docker conatiners are available on http://ngc.nvidia.com/catalog/containers/ with pre-installed versions.
-Depending on which example you want to run, you should use Merlin inference container:
+For the PoC example notebooks we used `merlin-tensorflow-inference` container.

-- Merlin-Inference (contains NVTabular with TensorFlow and Triton Inference support)
+- merlin-tensorflow-inference contains NVTabular with TensorFlow and Triton Inference support

-There are example docker-compose files referenced in [Scaling to large Datasets with Criteo](https://github.com/NVIDIA-Merlin/Merlin/tree/main/examples/scaling-criteo).

 To run the example notebooks using Docker containers, do the following: